ameer-clara/writegenius/README.md

 Authored by gpt-3.5-turbo/gpt-4 with the assistance of a human.

 A Chrome extension that uses OpenAI to assist users with their writing tasks.
-The extension offers three main features: rephrase, summarize, and prompt based on the selected text.
+The extension offers three main features: rephrase, summarize, and prompt based on the selected text in Gmail.

 ## Installation

-1. Download the latest release of the extension from the repository and unzip the archive.
+1. Download the latest release of the extension from the repository (<> Code -> Download Zip) and unzip the archive.

 2. In Chrome, go to `chrome://extensions` or open the Extensions page from the Chrome menu.